Recommended Hosting Providers

 All that said, I do recommend the following hosts.

 WP Engine is absolutely the best hosting platform available for WordPress-powered sites (and all of my clients’ sites run WordPress).
 There isn’t another host out there, performance-wise, who can beat them.
 Combined with the lean code I’ll build your site with, you will have the best chance at hitting that number one spot with Google (though there is a bit more to search engine placement than simply having a fast site).
 You have to pay for this level of service though, and WPEngine is more expensive than most other hosts.
-Note that the hosting service I offer gets your site on a WPEngine server, but at the reduced rate of $300 / year.
-That’s a savings of $48 every year, plus I take care of all of your WordPress updates for you.
+Note that the hosting service I offer gets your site on a WPEngine server, and includes WordPress and plugin updates.

 If you’re looking for something a bit more affordable and don’t mind the hit to performance that comes along with that, you might want to look into GoDaddy.
 Decent support, and decent service, for somewhere around $85 / year (their prices vary and change all the time).
 If you head over there and make a purchase, just be sure you get a Linux server (vs. Windows, they’ll give you the choice when you sign up).